- Video : Haemoglobin Levels During Pregnancy – Everything that You Need to Know

-Since we know that the haemoglobin level will go down during pregnancy, you must consult your doctor and take iron supplements.
-Also, a change in your diet may help you to replenish the iron, folic acid, v itamin B12, and vitamin C without which you could end up with a haemoglobin deficiency.
+Since we know that haemoglobin levels are most likely to go down during pregnancy, you must consult your doctor and take iron supplements.
+Also, a change in your diet may help you to replenish iron, folic acid, vitamin B12, and vitamin C, without which you could end up with a haemoglobin deficiency.

 Here is a list of food items that can help you to fill the gap.

-- You must include leafy vegetables like palak, methi etc., dry fruits, food grains like barley, maize millet, and sesame seeds in your diet.
-These are a reliable source of iron.
+- You must include leafy vegetables like palak, methi, dry fruits, food grains like barley, maize millet, and sesame seeds in your diet.
+These are reliable sources of iron.

-- Fruits rich in iron, like guava, kiwi, peaches, figs, apples etc. are a must inclusion in your everyday diet.
+- Fruits rich in iron, such as guava, kiwi, peaches, figs, apples, etc. are a must-have in your everyday diet.

-- Food rich in Vitamin C must be included in your diet as it helps the body to absorb iron.
-Fruits like kiwi, orange, lime and raspberry are an excellent source of Vitamin C. Dark leafy greens, bell peppers, broccoli and tomatoes are also rich in Vitamin C and must be included in your diet.
+- Food rich in vitamin C must be included in your diet as it helps the body absorb iron.
+Fruits like kiwi, orange, lime and raspberry are excellent sources of vitamin C. Dark leafy greens, bell peppers, broccoli and tomatoes are also rich in Vitamin C and must be included in your diet.

-- Folic acid and vitamin B complex help in the production of red blood cells which in turn boosts the level of haemoglobin the body.
-Therefore, food items rich in Folic acid and Vitamin B complex like avocado, lady finger, lettuce, turnip, sprouts etc. should also be a part of your daily meal.
+- Folic acid and vitamin B complex help in the production of red blood cells which, in turn, boost the level of haemoglobin the body.
+Therefore, food items rich in folic acid and vitamin B complex like avocado, okra, lettuce, turnip, sprouts, etc. should also be a part of your daily meals.

-- It has been observed that excess intake of calcium, gluten, and caffeine blocks the absorption of iron by the body.
+- It has been observed that excess intake of calcium, gluten, and caffeine can block the absorption of iron by the body.
 Hence, during pregnancy, one must limit the intake of:

 - Pasta and wheat products (gluten)